 Right now, in mid-summer in Zone 7A, I find myself gardening in the very early morning and harvesting late, almost dusk.
 It’s hot and humid in my garden, and I’m at war with all of the pests and diseases and weeds that are just waiting to invade.
 Honestly, gardening in July is a challenge.

+In autumn, your biggest challenge is keeping those pesky falling leaves at bay with a leaf blower (learn more about which leaf blower is the most effective at this here), but one the biggest advantages is the lack of insects.
 Give me the cool and pest free days of autumn.
-Sure, there are mosquitos and a few other pesky challenges, but I’m much better equipped to deal with them in autumn.
+Sure, there are mosquitos and a few other challenges, but I’m much better equipped to deal with them in autumn.
 Right now, they just make me cranky!

 So, as we begin growing our Fall Crop, over 150 different herb plants, we turn our attention to helping our customers understand the value of growing in autumn. many culinary herbs grow best in the fall season.
 Take some time to review the plants we offer, think about your own wants and needs in both fall and spring … and summer, and realize that planting these herbs in the fall not only gives them the best start, but it provides you with both a fall and spring/summer crop as well as gives you the opportunity to garden at what we think is the BEST time of year!